 Commonly an employee's absences are not due to a singular, ongoing medical problem.
-Instead the absences may be due to a series of unrelated minor illnesses or for non-medical reasons.
-Sometimes such absences form a suspicious pattern (e.g. employee only falls sick on Fridays).
+Instead, the absences may be due to a series of unrelated minor illnesses or for non-medical reasons.
+Sometimes such absences form a suspicious pattern such as when an employee only falls sick on Fridays.

 Intermittent absenteeism that is rare or sporadic is usually accommodated by an employer and is seen as quite normal.
-However there are instances when intermittent absenteeism becomes more regular, less sporadic and harder for the company to accommodate.
+However, there are instances when intermittent absenteeism becomes more regular, less sporadic and harder for the company to accommodate.

-Whether the employee has a valid and reasonable explanation for their absence, or not, will become clear at the first questioning of that employee.
+Whether the employee has a valid and reasonable explanation for their absence, will become clear at first questioning.
 Where the employee offers a genuine and reasonable explanation, the matter will usually end there.
-However, in some circumstances you will question the employee's integrity because a similar incident has occurred before or there is another unavoidable inference that can be drawn in the circumstances.
-Whatever the case may be intermittent absenteeism that is becoming an identifiable problem for the company needs to be addressed.
+However, in some circumstances you will question the employee's integrity, because a similar incident has occurred before, or you unavoidably draw an inference out of the circumstances.
+Whatever the case may be intermittent absenteeism, that is becoming an identifiable problem for the company, needs to be addressed.

 Even if the employee appears to have a genuine reason on each occasion, perhaps even a medical certificate, absenteeism of this kind may still require management.
-On-going absenteeism may compromise the performance of business units, and generate dissatisfaction amongst other staff required to fill the gap to absence has made.
+Ongoing absenteeism may compromise the performance of business units and generate dissatisfaction amongst other staff required to fill the gap the absence has made.